semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/scanning-projects-with-multiple-lock-files.md

 # Scanning Apache Maven projects with multiple lockfiles

-Your project may have many modules, each with a dependency descriptor file; for example, `pom.xml` if Maven is used as a build dependency tool.
+Your project may have many modules, each with a manifest file; for example, `pom.xml` if Maven is used as a build dependency tool.
 This [project](https://github.com/r2c-CSE/legend-engine) complies with the above description.
 If you correctly generate all lock files, one per module, Semgrep can perform a successful Supply Chain scan for all dependencies in the project.